Anti-Flag: Spinefarm and Beyond Barricades documentary (2015–2023)

 Later that same month, Anti-Flag announced their twelfth studio album, 20/20 Vision, alongside the release of the song "Hate Conquers All" and the song's music video.
 Additional songs "Unbreakable" and "The Disease" were also released ahead of the album, which released on January 17, 2020.
-Many of the songs on the album directly discuss the band's opposition of former president, Donald Trump, which in the past, the band has avoided directly naming presidents.
-Justin revealed that this was done because the band believed that “Donald Trump IS the problem, so we have to go directly at the problem.
+Many of the songs on the album directly discuss the band's opposition of former president, Donald Trump.
+In the past, the band has avoided directly naming presidents.
+Sane revealed that this was done because the band believed that “Donald Trump IS the problem, so we have to go directly at the problem.
 You could say he’s a symptom of a larger problem and I believe that’s true, but he IS the symptom."
 In support of the album, Anti-Flag embarked on a world tour with dates throughout 2020.
 However, many of these dates were delayed to 2021 due to the COVID-19 pandemic.
 Before the tour resumed, a digital-only deluxe version of the album was released under the new name, 20/20 Division.

 That same year, a documentary released called Beyond Barricades: The Story of Anti-Flag.
 The documentary chronicles the band over their years of touring, writing music, and activism, and features interviews from other musicians from bands such as Rage Against The Machine, Rise Against, Bad Religion, and The Menzingers.

 With the pandemic putting the band's touring on hold for a long period of time, Anti-Flag was able to spend much more time than usual writing new music.
 Upon finishing touring for 20/20 Vision, Anti-Flag returned to the studio to record their next album.
 The band took a different approach than usual during recording by not only writing a concept album, but bringing in guest musicians for multiple tracks.
-The band officially announced LIES THEY TELL OUR CHILDREN on July 29, 2022, alongside the release of the single "LAUGH.
-CRY.
-SMILE.
-DIE." featuring Silverstein vocalist, Shane Told.
-A music video was also released for the song, which depicts an individual spray painting the walls of an abandoned school with various messages that the band has deemed as lies.
+The band officially announced their final album Lies They Tell Our Children on July 29, 2022, alongside the release of the single "Laugh.
+Cry.
+Smile.
+Die." featuring Silverstein vocalist Shane Told.
+A music video was also released for the song, which depicts an individual spray painting the walls of an abandoned school with various messages that the band deemed as lies.
+The album was released on January 6, 2023, coinciding with the second anniversary of the Capitol attack.